LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

 \subsection{Optical Layout and Sensing Principle}

 Figure~\ref{fig:sensing_principle} (a) shows the core optical elements of \sensor: a transparent medium that interacts with external objects, an internal LED for illumination, and a camera that observes light exiting the medium.
 Two surfaces of the medium play distinct optical roles: the \emph{touching surface}, where contact occurs, and the \emph{viewing surface}, through which light exits toward the camera.
 The remaining surfaces are coated matte-black to absorb any light that reaches them.
-At the touching surface, combining two light sources (external light and internal illumination) with two region types (contact vs. non-contact) produces three relevant light behaviors for non-luminous objects: (1) external light incident on non-contact regions, (2) internal illumination incident on non-contact regions, and (3) internal illumination scattered at contact regions.
+At the touching surface, combining two light sources (external light and internal) with two region types (contact and non-contact) produces three relevant light behaviors for non-luminous objects: (1) external light incident on non-contact regions, (2) internal illumination reflected on non-contact regions, and (3) internal illumination scattered at contact regions.

-Our design objective is to obtain deformation-independent contact segmentation directly from the raw image.
-To achieve this, the optical layout must \emph{completely suppress} both external and internal light at all non-contact regions, while \emph{transmitting} only light generated at true contacts.
-A central mechanism enabling this property is the \textit{nonparallel} wedge geometry: the touching and viewing surfaces form an angle~$\theta_{tv}$ rather than being parallel.
-This geometry forces the three classes of light above to follow fundamentally different optical paths, allowing only the contact-scattered light to transmit through the viewing surface.
-Table~\ref{tab:sensing_principle_table} summarizes these behaviors, and the following paragraphs explain each in detail.
+Our objective is to obtain deformation-independent contact segmentation from the raw image.
+To achieve this, the optical layout must \emph{completely suppress} external and internal light at non-contact regions, while \emph{transmitting} only light generated at true contacts.
+The key is a side-view imaging layout: the camera observes the medium through a viewing surface that forms an angle $\theta_{tv}$ with the touching surface, rather than being parallel.
+This non-parallel geometry separates the light paths, so that only contact-generated light can transmit through the viewing surface and reach the camera.
+Table~\ref{tab:sensing_principle_table} summarizes these behaviors, and we detail them below.